subhrajyotiChakraborty/JS-Barcode-Detection-App/README.md

 # JS-Barcode-Detection-App

-This is Bacode detection app using QuaggaJS.
+This is a Bacode detection app using QuaggaJS.